Abercorn Street: Notable buildings and structures

+John Houstoun, Savannah's first mayor, lived in the Houston–Johnson–Screven House, at 32 Abercorn Street, which was built around 1784.
+The home was demolished in 1920 to make way for the Lucas Theatre.

 References in popular culture

-The street is also featured several times in John Berendt's 1994 book Midnight in the Garden of Good and Evil.
+The street is featured several times in John Berendt's 1994 book Midnight in the Garden of Good and Evil.

 In the subsequent 1997 movie, The Lady Chablis says her fourth boyfriend "is a mechanic over there on Abercorn", to which John Cusack's character John Kelso replies, "I know where that is."
-A celebration of the life of The Lady Chablis took place at the Lucas Theatre on Abercorn Street in November 2016, following her death two months earlier.
+A celebration of the life of The Lady Chablis took place at the Lucas Theatre on Abercorn Street in November 2016, two months after her death.